Pareutropius debauwi: Biology & Behavior

 Pareutropius debauwi are omnivores, with some being carnivorous for insects.
 Mating behavior includes distinct pairing.
 Reproduction cycles coincide with flood periods.
 Females tend to be larger than males and have a rounded, short genital papilla.
 Pareutropius debauwi are an oviparous species.
 Eggs are unguarded and have no parental care.
 Are strongly diurnal and are a schooling species.
 Members within this species can reach up to 15 cm in length.
 The expected lifespan for this species is around eight years.

 Aquarium Life

 Pareutropius debauwi should be kept in a large group, with up to at least ten other debauwi.
-This species is extremely active that requires a spacious environment with dimmed lighting.
-The water should resemble a moderate current with temperatures between 23ºC to 26ºC.
-The species are most comfortable in neutral waters consisting of a pH around 6.5 to 7.5.
+This species is extremely active and requires a spacious environment with dimmed lighting.
+The water should resemble a moderate current with temperatures between 23°C to 26°C. The species are most comfortable in neutral waters consisting of a pH around 6.5 to 7.5.
 The diet should consist of a mixture of flakes, granulate and frozen foods.
 Daphnia, mosquito larvae or brine shrimp are ideal foods.
 Breeding Pareutropius debauwi in a home aquarium is not recommended but can be done under specific conditions.